Optimizing MedTech Product Webpages for the Web AI Era

 As Google, or any search engine, combs through this massive amount of information, it isn't just looking for random data, but rather for content that is actively validated by the Experience, Expertise, Authoritativeness, and Trust framework.
 This E-E-A-T framework is designed to evaluate whether your brand acts as a legitimate industry expert, or if you are simply trying to game the system with AI-generated content (a clever little "gotcha" from AI).

-How medical device Product Managers and Marketers can optimize product webpages for Web AI within the E-E-T-A Framework?
+How can medical device PMs optimize product webpages for AI within the E-E-A-T Framework?

 Experience: First-Hand, Real-World Evidence of Your Product in Use